aimhubio/aim/docs/source/ui/pages/run_management.md

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Tags table" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/tags/9.png">

 - An edit modal will appear.
 In the edit modal, there is a form that has two input fields: the first one is for the tag name, the second one is for the tag comment.
-  There are also color palettes for selecting the tag color.
-In this modal, you can make changes to the tag.
+  Use the color palette to pick your preferred color for the tag.
 - Make any necessary changes.
 Then, you have three possible actions: close the modal, save changes, and reset changes.
   If you close the modal, you will lose all changes.
 If you click the reset button, the modal form fields will be reset to their initial values.
   If you click the save button, all changes for the tag will be saved.